itskeshwam/internship/README.md

        name VARCHAR(255) NOT NULL,
        department VARCHAR(255) NOT NULL
    );
-3. change the username and password form app.py to your mysql credentials
+3. change the username and password from app.py to your MySQL credentials
 4. run app.py